byxor/thug-pro-hotkeys/README.md

 # thug-pro-hotkeys
-Hotkeys for typed commands - created by choko
+Hotkeys for typed commands in THUG Pro - created by choko